devansh9437njit/Github-Collaboration-Project/Github Tutorial/Git-Branch.md

 ## Merge Branches
 The ```git merge``` command lets you take the independent lines of development created by git branch and integrate them into a single branch.

-<font color=red>Before performing a merge there are a couple of preparation steps to take to ensure the merge goes smoothly.</font>
+<font color=red>Before performing a merge there are a few steps to take to ensure it goes smoothly.</font>

 #### Confirm the receiving branch
 Execute ```git status``` to ensure that ```HEAD``` is pointing to the correct merge-receiving branch.
 If needed, execute ```git checkout``` to switch to the receiving branch.
 In our case we will execute ```git checkout master```.